 My current research focuses on the detection, measurement and interpretation of gravitational waves, the astrophysics of compact object (black holes, neutron stars and white dwarfs) binaries, and general relativity.
-In particular, over the past eleven years, I have studied how black holes are formed, via the merger of pairs of neutron stars and black holes using both their gravitational wave (GW) and electromagnetic radiation.
+In particular, over the past eleven years, I have studied how black holes are formed, via the merger of pairs of neutron stars and black holes, using both their gravitational wave (GW) and electromagnetic radiation.

 With this in mind, I am particularly excited about BlackGEM, the optical wide-field telescope array that will be located in Chile (La Silla): it will be dedicated to observing the light from compact object mergers as they form black holes!
 Radboud University is leading its development and its first light is aimed for early 2017.